TurakhiaLab/ROADIES/docs/usage.md

 11. `time_stamps.csv` - this file contains the start time, number of gene trees required for estimating species tree, end time, and total runtime (in seconds), respectively.
 12. `ref_dist.csv` - this file provides the number of gene trees and the Normalized Robinson-Foulds distance between the final estimated species tree (i.e., `roadies.nwk`) and the reference tree (i.e., REFERENCE parameter in `config.yaml`).

-### With convergence
+### Extra output files from all iterations (these are not generated if --noconverge is used)

-If converge option is enabled, the results of all iterations (along with the corresponding species tree in the name `iteration_<iteration_number>.nwk`) will be saved in a separate folder mentioned in the `--ALL_OUT_DIR` parameter in the `config/config.yaml` file.
+By default, results of all iterations (along with the corresponding species tree in the name `iteration_<iteration_number>.nwk`) will be saved in a separate folder mentioned in the `--ALL_OUT_DIR` parameter in the `config/config.yaml` file.

 !!!
 Note
-    With `--converge` option, `--OUT_DIR` saves the results of the current ongoing iteration (if pipeline execution is finished, then the last iteration), whereas `--ALL_OUT_DIR` saves the results of all iterations executed.
+    With `--noconverge` option, ROADIES only saves the results of the current ongoing iteration in the folder specified by `--OUT_DIR` and the files below won't be generated.

 For extensive debugging, other intermediate output files for each stage of the pipeline for each iterations are saved in `--ALL_OUT_DIR` as follows: